Develop

 Most Spatial Anchors functions are asynchronous.
 That is, the results of the functions can’t be processed immediately as part of the return value and instead the results are broadcast later.
 In a Blueprint, this is performed using latent actions.
 There are success and failure execution pins available for every asynchronous Spatial Anchors function.
 In code, this is performed with a callback delegate passed to the function call.

-Call Asynchronous Blueprint Function
+Call asynchronous Blueprint function

 Using one of the latent Spatial Anchors actions, you can respond to success or failure events for an asynchronous call by connecting to the output execution pins.
 Keep in mind that the success and failure execution pins don’t execute in the same frame as the start of the function call.
 To execute logic that isn’t dependent on the asynchronous results of Spatial Anchors Blueprints you can continue the execution flow by way of the unnamed immediate execution pin.